epfl-ada/ada-2020-project-milestone-p3-p3_data-surgeons/README.md

 Daniel:
 - During week 1 or 2 (depending on how long the annotation process takes), Daniel will create code to query and process the Pageview API into a DataFrame suitable for our analysis.
 - During week 2 Daniel will analyze (and produce a figure of) the overall pageviews of wikipedia in comparison to our subgroup.
-- During week 3 Daniel will work a lot on the text of the report itself, while also working on the script and the voiceover for the video.
+- During week 3 Daniel will work a lot on the text of the report itself, while also working on the script for the video.
+He may also lend his beautiful voice to do the voiceover in the video.

 Hatef:
 - During week 1, Hatef will annotate the articles for the dataset.